wvaske/mlperf-storage/Submission_guidelines.md

 ### 6.7.
 Replicability is mandatory
 Results that cannot be replicated are not valid results.
 Replicated results should be within 5% within 5 tries.

+### 6.8 Consecutive Runs Requirement
+Each of the benchmarks described in this document have a requirement for multiple runs.
+This is to ensure consistency of operation of the system under test as well as ensure statistical significance of the measurements.

+Unless otherwise noted, the multiple runs for a workload need to be run consecutively.
+To ensure this requirement is met, the time between runs (from the stop time of one run and the start time to the next run) needs to be less than the time to execute a single run.
+This is to discourage cherry-picking of results which is expressly forbidden and against the spirit of the rules.

 ## 7. Dataset Generation